The Ultimate Guide to Houston's Free Museums

 Houston is home to a world-class medical center, so it’s no surprise that health enthusiasts also have a dedicated space for geeking out.
 Learn all you need to know about the human body at the Health Museum, from weekly live organ dissections to immersive tours and family-friendly science labs.

-As with the Children's Museum, the Health Museum also has a Free Family Thursday offer with advanced tickets highly advised, available from 2 to 6pm.
+As with the Children's Museum, the Health Museum also has a Free Family Thursday offer with advanced tickets, available from 2pm to 6pm.
+Purchasing tickets in advance is highly advised.

 Holocaust Museum Houston